muchengyang/learngit/readme.txt

-Git is a free software
+Git is a free distributted  software
+Git is very good!